Microsoft Dataverse: the backbone of your Power Platform solutions

 How to drive automation with this reliable data storage.

 Dataverse is right at the heart of Microsoft Power Platform.
 As an embedded data storage capability, it tackles common challenges with traditional data management: scattered information and insufficient access to data.
-Dataverse enables organizations to use their data effectively within the Power Platform and empowers them to build custom applications and automate processes with greater speed and efficiency.
-In this article, we’ll take a closer look at the core concepts of Dataverse and explore different scenarios where it can be the key to more impactful business solutions.
+Dataverse solution enables organizations to use their data effectively within the Power Platform, empowers them to build custom applications, and automate processes with greater speed and efficiency.
+In this article, we’ll take a closer look at the core concepts of Dataverse and explore different scenarios where it can be the key to solutions tailored to your industry.

 Formerly known as Common Data Service (CDS), Dataverse is the unassuming yet powerful data storage in the Microsoft Power Platform.
 It is a secure data service that helps enterprises store and manage data from various Power Platform applications like Power Apps, Power Automate, or Power BI in the cloud.
 Dataverse also offers relationships between tables (e.g., a customer record linked to their orders), much like you’d find in traditional relational databases.

-For IT experts, Dataverse offers a familiar yet powerful data platform.
-Customizable security models, support for plugins and workflows, and even a RESTful API unlock a world of possibilities.
+For IT experts, the solution offers a familiar and powerful data platform.
+Customizable security models, support for plugins and workflows, and even a RESTful API unlock new vistas of possibilities.
 For example, if you need to enforce specific business rules on your data, Dataverse alleviates this process.
 Similarly, if you want to integrate your Power Apps with a custom web service, you can find a solution with Dataverse.

-Learn how we stabilized a SharePoint intranet environment that operates across 180 countries.
+Learn how we modernized a SharePoint intranet environment that operates across 180 countries.
 Success story

 The value of Dataverse integration